 - Propose sharing.
 If the popularity of a single toy among playmates is proving problematic, remind your child that when two kids share a toy, they each get an equal turn playing with it.
 You can also be in charge on timing the turns if you see the need for it.

 - Reformulate.
-If your child is crying or is overwhelmed with an emotion, ask him to restate the problem in a way that opens up possible solutions.
+If your child is crying or is overwhelmed with an emotion, ask them to restate the problem in a way that opens up possible solutions.
 Ex.
-“She won’t give me the purple crayon” can be reformulated by you as “So we have two artists, but only one purple crayon”.
+“They won’t give me the purple crayon” can be reformulated by you as “So we have two artists, but only one purple crayon”.

 - Teach alternative solutions.
 If sharing is too challenging for your child’s developmental stage right now, suggest finding another activity or toy to play with instead.
 Acknowledging the situation and then proposing an alternative is very useful to manage toddler-conflict.

-- Help him see the situation from the other person’s point of view.
+- Help them see the situation from the other person’s point of view.
 This strategy can be very useful for discouraging aggressive behavior, because you foster empathy.

 - Give praise.
 Supporting and encouraging positive solutions will reinforce this behavior.
-Let your son know that solving conflict is valuable to you, that it feels good, and that you recognize his efforts.
+Let your child know that solving conflict is valuable to you, that it feels good, and that you recognize their efforts.